RaCalNet: Radar Calibration Network for Sparse-Supervised Metric Depth Estimation: Method

 Due to multipath reflections, sensor noise, and imperfect extrinsic calibration, the direct projection of radar points onto the image plane can result in substantial depth errors.
 Therefore, in addition to filtering reliable radar measurements, it is crucial to recalibrate and refine projected points within localized image regions to account for systemic errors and outliers.
 To achieve this, we adopt a patch-based processing strategy: for each radar point projected onto the image plane, we extract a corresponding image patch centered at its location, forming a pair of radar and image patches.
 These point-wise pairs are independently encoded and fused to enable fine-grained refinement.

-1) Network Architecture: Unlike conventional approaches that construct a semi-dense radar depth map, our Radar recalibration module predicts both a confidence score and a pixel-wise displacement for each projected radar point.
+1) Network Architecture: Unlike conventional approaches that construct a semi-dense radar depth map, our Radar Recalibration module predicts both a confidence score and a pixel-wise displacement for each projected radar point.
 This allows the network to directly assess reliability and spatial alignment.

-The radar recalibration module employs a cross-modal fusion design.
+Motivated by recent advances in sparse 3D representation and cross-modal point processing~\cite{wang2024sfpnet,wang2025salt}, our Radar Recalibration module employs a cross-modal fusion design.
 The image encoder is based on ResNet-34~\cite{resnet34}, producing hierarchical feature maps with channel dimensions of 32, 64, 128, 256, and 512.
 These multi-scale features are aggregated using a Feature Pyramid Network (FPN), ensuring the preservation of spatial detail and semantic richness.
 To further enhance feature alignment and interaction, we incorporate channel and spatial attention mechanisms, which help highlight salient structures and suppress irrelevant background noise in a content-adaptive manner.